Elisabeth Moss Wants To Make A Hallmark Christmas Movie

-This revelation comes from the 2019 Vulture Festival.
-Moss was interviewed by Rachel Handler during the Anatomy of a Performance panel.
+This revelation comes from the 2019 Vulture Festival, where Moss was interviewed by Rachel Handler during the Anatomy of a Performance panel.
 Vulture shared the video clip on their social media pages.

 In the video, Handler teases Moss for having the Hallmark app installed on her phone.
-Moss doesn’t deny it and in fact, claims that she loves Hallmark movies, particularly the Christmas movies.
+Moss doesn’t deny it and in fact, claims that she loves Hallmark movies, particularly the Christmas films.

 “I watch as many of them as possible,” the Us actress stated with an air of giddiness.

-The topic eventually turned to romantic comedies, a genre that Moss has not yet dabbled.
+The topic eventually turned to romantic comedies, a genre that Moss has not yet dabbled in.
 When asked what kind of rom-com she might like to write, Moss found a way to work Hallmark back into the conversation.

 “I actually would love to do a Hallmark Christmas movie.
 I would do it.
 I would make the best one ever.”

-She even had an idea of what the movie would entail.
-Moss suggested she could play a “shop owner,” and her love interest would be a “Christmas tree salesman.”
+Moss even had an idea of what the movie would entail.
+The Handmaid’s Tale star suggested she could play a “shop owner,” while her love interest could be a “Christmas tree salesman.”
 It sounds like she’s given this idea plenty of thought.

 Elisabeth Moss would very much like to be in a Hallmark Christmas movie. #VultureFestival pic.twitter.com/5l4gvTd5xz